S3gmentati0nFault/S3gmentati0nFault/README.md

   Doing my spin of the material provided by Sebastiano Vigna for the course of Algoritmica Per Il Web at Unimi (2022/2023 edition) -->

 In my spare time I enjoy watching movies and trying to do something productive with my life.

-### Latest releases 📯
-In the following section I leave the links to the latest releases for my projects (from older to newer).
-- Final release of the notes for the Cloud computing technologies course -> <a href="https://github.com/S3gmentati0nFault/Cloudy-notes/releases/tag/Last-release">Cloudy-notes</a>
-- Final release of the project I did for the course of cpp programming -> <a href="https://github.com/S3gmentati0nFault/programmazione-cpp/releases/tag/Final-release">programmazione-cpp</a>
-- Final release of the project I did for the course of programming languages -> <a href="https://github.com/S3gmentati0nFault/MST-implementation/releases/tag/Final-release">Mst-implementation</a>
-- Final release of the Anomaly detection project using autoencoders -> <a href="https://github.com/S3gmentati0nFault/autoencoders/releases/tag/final-release">autoencoders</a>
-- Final release of the Greenfield project -> <a href="https://github.com/S3gmentati0nFault/Greenfield/releases/tag/final-release">Greenfield</a>